pebakery/pebakery-docs/Commands/INI/IniMerge.md

 + `SrcFile` will never be modified.
 + If `DestFile` does not exist it will be created.
 + Only .ini specific contents will be merged.
-Anthing that is not a [Section] name or part of a key=value pair will be ignored.
+Anything that is not a [Section] name or part of a key=value pair will be ignored.
 Standard .ini recognized comments such as `; Comment` or `# Comment` as well as PEBakery style comments `// Comment` will likewise be ignored.

 ## Example